Click on a question to learn more.

 Trustees rely on detailed information from the person making the request or others with knowledge of the specific situation.
 It helps to have background information about a beneficiary’s interests, preferences and needs.
 It is good, for example, to know if a beneficiary is engaged in art, prefers spending vacations with family, needs adaptive equipment or has struggled with mental health issues.
 Trustees may pose questions for clarification.
 Ultimate responsibility for decisions about withdrawals rests with the Trustees.

-BB&T Corporation (Branch Banking and Trust) serves as the corporate custodian of the Camphill Resident’s Trust.
-BB&T provides investment portfolio management in consultation with the CRT Investment Committee, keeps records of all accounts, arranges distributions, and does the required tax filing and other reporting.
+KeyBank serves as the corporate custodian of the Camphill Resident’s Trust.
+KeyBank provides investment portfolio management in consultation with the CRT Investment Committee, keeps records of all accounts, processes deposits and distributions, provides quarterly account summary statements for sponsors, and prepares the required tax filing and other reporting.

-CRT Fee: An annual rate of .75% of the market value of the Trust is charged and reported quarterly for administrative services.
+- An annual rate of .75% of the market value of the Trust is charged and reported quarterly for the previous quarter for administrative services.

-- Investment Management: An annual blended rate of .75% of the market value of the Trust is charged monthly and reported quarterly.
+- Investment Management: An annual blended rate of .73% of the market value of the Trust is charged and reported quarterly for the previous quarter.

-Federal Income Tax Payments: Taxes are calculated on interest, dividends and gains/losses.
-Taxes are paid and reported by the second quarter.
+Income Tax Payments: Where applicable, Federal and/or State of Pennsylvania taxes are calculated on interest, dividends and net gains.
+Taxes if due are paid and reported by the second quarter.
+Estimated tax payments for the subsequent tax year may be required for some accounts and are paid quarterly.

 The Sponsor for the trust account indicates in the Sponsor Agreement which individuals or organizations will receive the remaining funds.
-The Camphill Resident’s Trust has established guidelines for these required and discretionary distributions.
+The Camphill Resident’s Trust has established guidelines for required and discretionary distributions.
+Such guidelines are customary for pooled trusts which typically are administered by tax-exempt organizations.
 There are different guidelines for Supplemental Needs Trusts and Special Needs Trusts.
 For more information, please contact the CRT administrator.

 Why would a Sponsor establish a trust with the Camphill Resident’s Trust instead of with a financial institution?